robpre/sidrilling.co.uk/app/data/services-what-we-do.md

 S I Drilling Cable Percussion Ltd are prepared to travel!
 We work UK wide.
 Past projects we have travelled to Isle of Man, Guernsey and Jersey.
 We have also worked in Belgium France and Malta.
 S I Drilling Cable Percussion Ltd are based in Norwich Norfolk.
-Mobilisation charges, which is on our Schedule of Rates, includes one string of drill casing transported to site within a 250mile radius of Norwich.
+Mobilisation charges, which is on our Schedule of Rates, includes one string of drill casing transported to site within a 150 mile radius of Norwich.

 ## How